 Limited to 720p resolution output

-Support limited range of special effects
+Support a limited range of special effects

 As a non-linear video editor, VSDC works in rather a different way to many other video editing tools, letting you position clips and other elements on the timeline and edit them there.

-VSDC Free Video Editor provides a great amount of effects, filters, overlays, transition effects and color correction abilities to enhance your footage, with both wizards and manual options that are suitable for both beginners and more professional users.
+VSDC Free Video Editor provides a great number of effects, filters, overlays, transition effects and color correction abilities to enhance your footage, with both wizards and manual options that are suitable for both beginners and more professional users.

 Support various files formats